 The basic idea of the Physical Web is to tag the real world.
-This is implemented with devices called beacons that broadcast small identifiers such as short URLs to everyone listening (as defined by a protocol called Eddystone).
-These beacons use the Bluetooth Low Energy (AKA BLE, part of the Bluetooth 4.0 standard) protocol which means that they can operate for quite a while even if running on battery power (right now about a year).
+This is implemented with devices called beacons that broadcast identifiers, such as short URLs, to everyone listening (as defined by a protocol called Eddystone).
+These beacons use the Bluetooth Low Energy (BLE, part of the Bluetooth 4.0 standard) protocol so they can operate for quite a while on improved battery power (about a year).

-Then, actively: an app can search for beacons nearby.
-For example, you might use a search app such as Google Search to find a service nearby.
-The search app can search for beacons to give you local results together with the traditional indexed results.
+Actively: an app can search for beacons nearby.
+For example, you might use a search app, such as Google Search, to find a service nearby.
+The search app can search for beacons to give the user local results with the traditional indexed results.

-Beacons are still relatively expensive (around $5-$10) so it is unlikely to find them on every single instance of a product in the near future, however they are perfect for representing a product class or a series of products and can be attached to places, such as in-store displays etc.
+Beacons are still relatively expensive so you're unlikely to find them on every instance of a product in the near future.
+They're perfect for representing a product class or a series of products and can be attached to places, such as in-store displays and so on.

-Let's implement a simple but powerful use-case.
-Imagine we build a smart retail clothes rack for a fictitious brand called UNITI.
-We attach a beacon to each retail rack so that we can run in-store promotion campaigns.
+For this example, imagine you want to build a smart retail clothes rack for a fictitious brand called UNITI.
+You attach a beacon to each retail rack so that you can run in-store promotion campaigns.

-The very first step is to create the experience: what will our customers see when clicking on the call-to-action sent by the beacon?
-Well actually the answer is easy: a Web page.
+The first step is to create the experience: the web page your customers see when they click the call-to-action sent by the beacon.

-The content of this Web page is yours to decide.
-However there are a few elements your web page will have to include to be compatible with the Physical Web.
+The content of this web page is for your to decide.
+It must have a few elements to be compatible with the Physical Web.
 In particular, the header (

-<head>) section of your page will have to provide a title, a message and an icon you want to be displayed on the mobile notification (see image above).
-Make sure to keep the title very short and the message a short as possible or it they will end up truncated.
-Also, make sure to provide at least one image of size 32x32 pixels.
+<head>) section of your page must provide a title, a message, and an icon you want to be displayed on the mobile notification.
+Keep the title short and the message as short as possible to avoid it being truncated.
+Also, provide at least one icon image of size 32x32 pixels.

 <head> <!-- for the physical web --> <meta charset="UTF-8"> <meta name="description" content="Get 20% off UNITI clothing!"> <title>UNITI SMART SPORTSWEAR</title> <link rel="shortcut icon" sizes="32x32" href="/images/app-icon-32.png"> </head>

 Next, build the content of your page.
-In our case we'll build a page that provides a 20% discount voucher for our UNITI range.
-Finally, upload this page to a Web host such as Wordpress, Heroku or S3 and write down its URL.
-Note that for your page to be useable in a Physical Web context it will have to be accessible via an HTTPS URL.
+In this case, you'll build a page that provides a 20% discount voucher for your UNITI range.
+Finally, upload this page to a web host such as Wordpress, Heroku, or S3 and note its URL.
+For your page to be usable in a Physical Web context, it must be accessible through an HTTPS URL.
 EVRYTHNG Enterprise customers can use our Files API to access secure file hosting.

-In many cases these unique URLs are serialised in QR codes, NFC tags, or deduced from barcodes and images (through our SCANTHNG product.
+In many cases, these unique URLs are serialized in QR codes, NFC tags, or deduced from barcodes and images (through our Identifier Recognition service).
 Now, they can also be broadcasted by Physical Web or Eddystone beacons.
-Let's see how that will work.

-We first need to create all the EVRYTHNG resources the smart rack will need.
-All of these could be created via our API but to make it even quicker we'll use the Dashboard.
-You'll need to register for a free account if you don't have one.
+First, create all the EVRYTHNG resources the smart rack needs.
+You could create all of these through our API, but to make it quicker, use the Dashboard.
+Register for a free account if you don't have one.

-Now we are ready to create an EVRYTHNG Thng that the smart rack (and its physical web beacon) will correspond to.
-Go ahead and create a new Thng.
-Notice the ID field generated for this Thng: this is the unique EVRYTHNG Platform identifier for this Thng.
+- Create an EVRYTHNG Thng that the smart rack (and its physical web beacon) corresponds to.
+Note the ID field generated for this Thng; this is the unique EVRYTHNG Platform identifier for this Thng.

 We then generate a short URL for our Thng This will generate a unique, randomised (i.e., hard to guess) address for the smart rack.
 To create the short URL click on "Setup Redirection".
 A dialog will prompt you for a Web address, this is the redirection address.
 This address is the URL of the Web page your created in the first step.
 It is the destination you want to send your your customers when they discover the short URL of the smart rack.